BridgetteMag/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-write a function that multiplies two integers
+Write a function that prints the numbers,from 0-9, followed by a new line.